 What is the age range of children attending?

 The preschool sessions are for children aged 2-5 years.
-Our breakfast club, afterschool club and holiday club offer sessions for children aged from 2-11 years.
+Our breakfast club and afterschool club offer sessions for children aged from 3-11 years.

 How many spaces are available for children?